WilliamFCipriano/MoodService/README.md

 ## Commits

 As this was completed for a assessment I made some major commits every epoch or so, but also left all the branches dangling if a higher resolution view is required.

+## Databases / Database Schemas

+You can find a blank database in /etc/databases, also the schema is located in /etc/sql